totvs/tir/docs/ARCHITECTURE.md

 The core classes are the main part of the TIR tool.

 The **base.py** contains the methods that are shared among all technologies.
-Its this class that implements the communication with the browser and each other core classes to make sure that its functionalities are working properly.
+It is this class that implements the communication with the browser and each other core classes to make sure that its functionalities are working properly.

 The core classes: